First internal deadline: September 18, 2015

-Final internal deadline for submission of electronic application: TBA
+Final internal deadline for submission of electronic application: October 9, 2015

 National deadline for submission of electronic application: October 13, 2015

-- Be selected for a Fulbright Full Grant (or ETA, in some cases) by the eligible country to which they applied.
+- Fulbright Full Grant (or ETA, in some cases) in the eligible country selected

-- Demonstrate an interest in continuing their language training in future professional activities.
+- Interest in continuing language training in future professional activities

 Award summary and conditions: The Critical Language Enhancement Award (CLEA) is a feature of the U.S. Student Fulbright Program, which provides an opportunity for some Fulbright U.S. Student grantees to receive three to six months of intensive language study as an enhancement to their Fulbright grants.
 It is offered to students once they have been awarded a Fulbright U.S. Student grant which requires that they use one of the eligible languages for their Fulbright project and beyond.